-C01: Acquire Knowledge in

-- a) Schemes and institutions encouraging entrepreneurship. - b) Basic Principles and concepts of Accountancy. - c) Significance of entrepreneurship. - CO2.
-Develop skills in providing solutions for - a) Personal excellence through financial and professional freedom. - b) Women entrepreneurship serving as contrivance in societal development - CO3.
-Develop Critical thinking and evaluation ability. - CO4.
+- CO1.
+Acquire Knowledge in - Schemes and institutions encouraging entrepreneurship. - Basic Principles and concepts of Accountancy. - Significance of entrepreneurship. - CO2.
+Develop skills in providing solutions for - Personal excellence through financial and professional freedom. - Women entrepreneurship serving as contrivance in societal development - CO3.
+Develop critical thinking and evaluation ability. - CO4.
 Widens knowledge and build up attitude towards trouble shooting. - CO5.
-Demonstrate business acumen
+Demonstrate business acumen.

-UNIT I: INTRODUCTION TO ENTREPRENEURSHIP DEVELOPMENT (09 Periods)
+UNIT-I: INTRODUCTION TO ENTREPRENEURSHIP DEVELOPMENT (9 Periods)

-Concept of Entrepreneurship - Growth of Entrepreneurship in India - Factors affecting entrepreneurship growth - Characteristics of an Entrepreneur - Functions of Entrepreneur - Need for an Entrepreneur - Entrepreneurial Decision Process - Types of Entrepreneurs - Distinction between an Entrepreneur and a manager.
+Concept ofEntrepreneurship - Growth of Entrepreneurship in India - Factors affecting entrepreneurship growth -Characteristics of an Entrepreneur - Functions of Entrepreneur - Need for an Entrepreneur - Entrepreneurial Decision Process - Types of Entrepreneurs - Distinction between an Entrepreneur and a manager.

-UNIT II: IDEA GENERATION AND FORMULATION OF BUSINESS PLANS (09 Periods)
+UNIT-II: IDEA GENERATION AND FORMULATION OF BUSINESS PLANS (9 Periods)

-Sources of Ideas - Methods of idea generation - Steps in Setting up of a Small Business Enterprise - Formulation of Business Plan - Contents of Business Plan - Significance -Common Errors in Business Plan Formulation, The role of incubation centers for promoting Entrepreneurship, Start-up - New Guidelines.
+Sources of Ideas - Methods of idea generation - Steps in Setting up of a Small Business Enterprise - Formulation of Business Plan - Contents of Business Plan - Significance - Common Errors in Business Plan Formulation, The role of incubation centers for promoting Entrepreneurship, Start-up - New Guidelines.

-UNIT III: MICRO AND SMALL ENTERPRISE (09 Periods) Meaning and Definition - Micro and Macro units - Essentials - Features - Characteristics - Scope of Micro and Small Enterprises - Objectives of Micro Enterprises - relationship between Micro and Macro Enterprises - Problems of Micro and Small Enterprises
+UNIT-III: MICRO AND SMALL ENTERPRISES (9 Periods) Meaning and Definition - Micro and Macro units - Essentials - Features - Characteristics- Scope of Micro and Small Enterprises - Objectives of Micro Enterprises - relationship between Micro and Macro Enterprises- Problems of Micro and Small Enterprises.